 ContactPointTypeConsent object.
 And if you want the data about the best time to email each customer, and whether emails have bounced in the past, you’ll need to back up the

 ContactPointEmail object.
 And it’s the same for many other datasets and objects across your org.

 You might not be too concerned about backing up all of the data in these other objects.
 But are you sure that your sales team feels the same way?
 You’ll want to make sure you can restore the data your company relies on every day.

 When you set up a backup job in Gearset, you decide which objects you want to back up.
 Just go to the Filtering tab in Add data backup job and select the objects you need.
 You’re free to select whichever objects you want, but you’ll notice that certain objects are selected by default.
 This default selection is based on Gearset’s extensive experience working with Salesforce data.
 We include a large number of objects, while excluding the objects we consider to be of secondary importance.

 Try Gearset’s data backup for free!

-Salesforce's last-resort data recovery service is being retired on July 31st, 2020.
-If you don't currently have a backup solution, now is the time to find one and make sure you're not at risk of losing data irretrievably!
-Start a free trial of Gearset's data backup by clicking on the button below, or book a consultation with one of our experts.
+Salesforce’s last-resort data recovery service was retired on July 31st, 2020.
+If you don’t currently have a backup solution, now is the time to find one and make sure you’re not at risk of losing data irretrievably!
+If you’re weighing up the differing costs and features of a Salesforce backup solution, start a free trial of Gearset’s data backup, or book a consultation with one of our experts.